-"The Mediterranean in the crossroad", an InterSection Workshp of the BKH-AE
+"The Mediterranean in the crossroad", an InterSection Workshop of the AE-BKH

-The Academia Europaea currently has over 3,000 members from 37 European countries, making it a truly multicultural and multidisciplinary organization with a pan-European reach.
-In that spirit, and within the framework of the modern-day Disputatio of Barcelona, the BKH organized the first AE Intersection Workshop (AE-ISW) with the aim of discussing interdisciplinary issues and topics with a regional dimension.
+Within the framework of the modern-day Disputatio of Barcelona, the BKH organized the first AE Intersection Workshop (AE-ISW) with the aim of discussing interdisciplinary issues and topics with a regional dimension.
 "The Mediterranean in the crossroad: Past, present and future" was held on 28 November, 2014, at the Institute for Catalan Studies in Barcelona.

-The speakers, all from diverse scientific backgrounds, were Jean-Pierre Brun, from the University of Rennes, Isabelle Anguelowski, from the Institute of Environmental Science and Technology of the Autonomous University of Barcelona, Ricard Guerrero, from the BKH-AE, Rubén Duro, scientific photographer, Alessandro Tessari, from the University of Padua, Marc Mayer, from the University of Barcelona, and Salvador Giner, professor emeritus of the University of Barcelona (Fig. 2).
+The speakers, all from diverse scientific backgrounds, were Jean-Pierre Brun, from the University of Rennes, Isabelle Anguelowski, from the Institute of Environmental Science and Technology of the Autonomous University of Barcelona, Ricard Guerrero, from the AE-BKH, Rubén Duro, biologist and scientific photographer, Alessandro Tessari, from the University of Padua, Marc Mayer, from the University of Barcelona, and Salvador Giner, professor emeritus of the University of Barcelona (Fig. 2).

-Throughout seven talks, the participants were taken on a multidisciplinary journey that started with the geological origin of the Mediterranean; its early life from a microbiological perspective; the demography of the first Mediterranean global network-the Roman Empire-; a study of Catalan philosopher and writer Ramon Llull (1232-1316) as the first proto-European; a sociological view on the region's problems and opportunities, and an analysis of Barcelona as an example of urban and environmental planning in the region.
+The multidisciplinary journey started with the geological origin of the Mediterranean; its early life from a microbiological perspective; the demography of the first Mediterranean global network-the Roman Empire-; a study of Catalan philosopher and writer Ramon Llull (1232-1316) as the first proto-European; a sociological view on the region's problems and opportunities, and an analysis of Barcelona as an example of urban and environmental planning in the region.